copelands-forks/autocomplete-c-cpp-declerations/README.md

      a lot of source changes has been made and new features are present.

   New Features :

-    - Trigger key Auto Completion Rework
+    Auto Completion suggestion Rework:

-      - namespaces, structs, classes, enum classes and enums have been added!
+      ✔️ namespaces, structs, classes, enum classes and enums have been added!

-          -Auto Completion no longer restricted to single .cpp files where int main is present it works across all files now.
+        ✔️ namespaces and data structures are now added onto method/function completions.

-          -Auto Completion now works in headers so that it is ussful in header implementation and header only code.
+     Trigger key Auto Completion algorithm:

-          -Auto Completion removes suggestions from already defined functions and methods.
+          ✔️ Auto Completion no longer restricted to single .cpp files where int main is present it works across all files now.

-    - Auto Completion suggestion Rework
+          ✔️ Auto Completion now works in headers so that it is ussful in header implementation and header only code.

-        Namespaces are now added onto method/function completions.
+          ✔️ Auto Completion removes suggestions from already defined functions and methods.